-Nord USB Driver version v3.0 or later required for Windows.
-This is normally installed automatically through Windows Update, but can also be downloaded from www.nordkeyboards.com.
+Nord USB Driver version v4.0 or later required for Windows.
+The driver comes bundled with the Nord Sound Manager installer as well as all OS installers, and can also be downloaded from www.nordkeyboards.com.

 13 NORD SAMPLE EDITOR 4